seqan/seqan/manual/source/Tutorial/BasicSequenceIO.rst

 Let us start out with a minimal working example.
 The following small program will read the file ``example.fa`` (which we will create later) from the current directory and print out the identifier and the sequence of the first record.

-.. includefrags:: demos/tutorial/basic_sequence_io/example1.cpp
+.. includefrags:: extras/demos/tutorial/basic_sequence_io/example1.cpp

-We use the :dox:`SequenceStream::SequenceStream SequenceStream constructor` with one parameter, the path to the file we want to read.
+We call the :dox:`SeqFileIn::SeqFileIn SeqFileIn constructor` with the path to the file we want to read.
-This will open the file and guess the file format from the file contents.
-The class will read the first some thousand characters and try to guess what format the file is.
-Note that you can also pass ``"-"`` as the file name.
-This will open the standard input when reading and the standard output when writing.

-After construction, the ``seqStream`` object is ready for reading.
-We use the function :dox:`SequenceStream#readRecord` to read the first record from the file.
+Successively, we call the function :dox:`SeqFileIn#readRecord` to read the first record from the file.
-:dox:`SequenceStream#readRecord` always reads the next record in the file.
+Note that :dox:`SeqFileIn#readRecord` always consumes the next record from the file.

+We do not have to close the file manually.
+The :dox:`SeqFileIn` object will automatically close any open files when it goes out of scope and it is destructred.
+If you want to force a file to be closed, you can use the function :dox:`SeqFileIn#close`.

 .. tip::

-   FASTA/FASTQ and Record-Based Files
+   FASTA/FASTQ and record-based files

    Most files in bioinformatics have a record-based structure.
    Often, a file format requires or allows for a header that contains information about the file format.